legacy-seismic-data/legacy-seismic-data.github.io/pages/listing.md

 *Is also a WWSSN station

-*Note: only the five high-quality WWSSN reference stations are listed below*
+*Note: only the five high-quality WWSSN reference stations are listed above unless it is also include as part of another organization*